 Children who are the subject of a direction by a local authority to admit, or are allocated to the college in accordance with Southwark LA’s In-Year Fair Access Protocol, will be given precedence over children on the waiting list.

 Parents will have the right of appeal to an Independent Appeal Panel if they are dissatisfied with an admission decision of Bacon’s College.

-A copy of the full Admissions Policy is available here and a hard copy can be requested.
+A copy of the full Admissions Policy is available on our policies page here and a hard copy can be requested.
 Please contact the College for further information.